 I chose these for their reliability.
 I wanted to ensure all nodes have enough power and they wouldn’t need to be replaced during the in-house testing.
 I will be testing actual power consumption.
 If it turns out a 500W PSU can handle the load, hey it’s less expensive.
 But we’ll have to see.

 Expensive or vast quantities of RAM are not expected to be required.
 I’ve no intention to do any overclocking so RAM with heatsinks isn’t required.
-I’ve configured the nodes with as little as 8 - 32GB of the least expensive and most readily available modules.
+I’ve configured the nodes with 16GB of the least expensive and most readily available modules.
 I’ll be testing for minimum capacity requirements and performance of single vs dual channel configurations.

 I’m using the AMD Ryzen 7 3700x because that’s what was readily available on the Korean market.
 When the original specs were published a 2700x cost about the same as what I paid for a 3700x.
 I’m using an Intel processor due to market penetration of Intel.
 It isn’t our first choice because Intel processors are just more expensive.
 However, many people have Intel processors on hand so I chose the i7-9700K because it’s on par with the computing power to the 3700x.
 It should be noted that the GPU will be doing the brunt of the work so 64 core AMD EPYC or Xeon Phi are absolute overkill.
 We’re talking 8 cores.

 That covers the bulk of the table above.
 When it comes to motherboards and graphics cards, things get a little more complicated since there’s a much wider range of options.
 There are quite a few factors to consider such as form factor, chipset, manufacturer, availability, price, and the ability to do empirical testing.